6amson/Stackduck/README.md

 - `priority`: Job priority (1-3, defaults to 2)
 - `delay`: Time basis for calculating exponential backoff in seconds, defaults to 30
 - `max_retries`: Maximum retry attempts if job failed, defaults to 2
+- `scheduled_at`: ISO 8601 timestamp to schedule the job for future execution

 #### `DequeueJob`
 Pulls a single job from a specific queue.
 [This is an internally called endpoint].